evkx/evkx.github.io/content/models/audi/e-tron/e-tron_S_Sportback/_index.md

 ---
 title: Audi e-tron S Sportback
 linktitle: "e-tron S Sportback"
 description: "Audi e-tron S Sportback is an all-electric luxury coupe SUV with a WLTP range of up to 379 km (236 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true